michaelklishin/langohr/README.md

 Langohr is slowly approaching 1.0 release.
 A few remaining items before the release are

+ * Make the library even more Clojuric
  * Documentation guides
+ * Design error handling and recovery
  * Test suite cleanup
  * Some stress tests to set baseline performance expectations